sysbio-bioinf/QuantumBooleanNetworks/README.md

 - plot_FigS7: 14.4min if transition tables from FigS7_generate_tt_csv.R are available.
 - plot_FigS8: This analysis depends on results from cloud-accessible quantum processing units.
 The time to obtain these results depends on the availability of the devices and their queue at the time of task submission.
 Once this data has been received, the script has a run time of 0.6sec.

-*Installation time*
+<u>*Installation time:*</u>
-On the same MacBook Pro, the setup of a new virtual environment followed by the installation of the packages specified in the `requirements.txt` file required 38.5sec.
+On the same MacBook Pro, the setup of a new virtual environment followed by the installation of the packages specified in the `requirements.txt` file required 38.5 sec.

-*Demo:*
+<u>*Demo:*</u>
-The main_scripts folder contains a demo script for performing dynamic analyses of a small QBN, such as state transitions, amplitude amplification and quantum counting.
+The main_scripts folder contains a demo script for performing dynamic analyses of a small QBN for the mammalian cortical area development network, such as state transitions, amplitude amplification and quantum counting.